 Operational performance refers to performance relative to effectiveness and efficiency measures and indicators.
-Examples include cycle time, productivity, and waste reduction.
+Examples include cycle time, productivity, waste reduction, and regulatory compliance.
 Operational performance might be measured at the work unit level, the key process level, and the company level.